mwaylabs/Reboard-Proxy/README.md

       "loglevel": "INFO"
     }

-mCAP Light is configured to listen for HTTP on port 8080 and for HTTPS on port 8443.
+Reboard-Proxy is configured to listen for HTTP on port 8080 and for HTTPS on port 8443.
 If you wish to use other ports, use the "port" and "sslport" options to configure them.

 ### Log Levels